Democrats try to 'build back' after Manchin tanks $2T bill

 In a stunning repudiation of his party, Manchin gave the president's staff just a 20-minute heads-up he was about to announce his opposition to the bill.

-It called to mind the famous thumbs-down vote by Sen. John McCain, R-Ariz., that killed President Donald Trump's 2017 effort to repeal the health care law enacted under President Barack Obama.
+It called to mind the famous thumbs-down vote by Sen. John McCain, R-Ariz., that killed Trump's 2017 effort to repeal the health care law enacted under President Barack Obama.

 Republicans hailed Manchin as a maverick, but Democrats and the White House were merciless in their criticism.